hoonose/robust-filter/README.md

 Explanation of Files
 ===
+This repository contains several algorithms -- we identify files relevant to our algorithm, and those which are only used for comparison with alternatives.

+Our Filter algorithms' files
+---
+The following are files which are used in our algorithms' implementations:
-Code for estimating the mean of a Gaussian:
+* `filterGaussianMean.m`: Our algorithm for estimating the mean of a Gaussian
-* `filterGaussianMean.m`: Our algorithm
-* `ransacGaussianMean.m`: A RANSAC-based method
-* `geoMedianGaussianMean.m`: Geometric median
-* `pruneGaussianMean.m`: Coordinate-wise median, followed by naive pruning of distant points

-Code for estimating the covariance of a Gaussian:
+* `filterGaussianCov.m`: Our algorithm for estimating the covariance of a Gaussian
-* `filterGaussianCov.m`: Our algorithm
     * `findMaxPoly.m`: Finds the structured degree-two polynomial which is maximized by the data
     * `flatten.m` and `sharpen.m`: Convert between matrix and vector representations
-* `filterGaussianCovTuned.m`: A version of our algorithm which is tuned to select hyperparameters
+* `filterGaussianCovTuned.m`: A version of our covariance estimation algorithm which is tuned to select hyperparameters
-* `pruneGaussianCov.m`: Naive pruning of distant points
-* `ransacMVE.m`: A RANSAC-based method
-    * `MVE.m`: Approximating the MVE for a small dataset
-* `ADPCP.m`: Principal Component Pursuit by Alternating Directions, from [Robust Principal Component Analysis?](https://dl.acm.org/citation.cfm?id=1970395)
-    * `specThresh.m` and `shrinkage.m`: Singular value thresholding and shrinkage operators
-    * `norm_nuc.m`: Compute the nuclear norm of a matrix
 * `mahalanobis.m`: Compute Mahalanobis rescaling of a matrix

 Test files, for demonstrating performance of our estimators for mean and covariance: